commons-app/apps-android-commons/README.md

 2. Enter ``https://github.com/nicolas-raoul/apps-android-commons/`` as Git Repository URL.
 Specify a (new) local directory you would like to clone into and select ``OK``.

 ## Build Manually ##

-Note: It is much harder to build manually.
-We recommend you use Android Studio or IntelliJ IDEA, which both have gradle and all the android tools built in.

 ### Requirements ###